-Internet of Things (IoT) devices bring convenience, efficiency, and connectivity, but they also introduce significant security risks.
-From smart home gadgets to enterprise IoT deployments, every connected device expands the attack surface and creates new entry points for cyber threats.
+Internet of Things (IoT) devices deliver convenience, efficiency, and connectivity, but they also introduce significant security challenges.
+From smart home devices and wearables to industrial sensors and enterprise systems, every connected device expands the attack surface and creates new opportunities for cyber threats.

-Our reliance on connected technology continues to grow.
+As reliance on connected technology continues to grow, so does the potential attack surface.
 Devices like smartphones, smart lighting, surveillance systems, printers, medical devices, and baby monitors are now embedded in both personal and professional environments.
-However, each connected device can also serve as a potential entry point into a network.
+However, each connected device can introduce additional security exposure if not properly managed.

 - Weak or default credentials that are rarely changed

-- Physical access vulnerabilities, which are often overlooked
+- Exposure to physical access attacks, which are often overlooked

 To illustrate, imagine inviting someone into your home.
 While you step away briefly, they connect a malicious USB device to one of your systems.
 Hours later, unusual behavior begins, devices activate unexpectedly, systems behave erratically, and control appears compromised.
 What seems like a technical glitch is actually the result of a hardware-based attack.